 In my opinion, some of the findings of these studies can be true.
 But it will be wrong to assume that these findings will be true all the time in all the cases.

 I usually get to speak to people of all ages coming from all types of relationships and breakups.
 And in my experience, a rebound relationship can vary greatly in length and the effect it has on an ex, depending on the type of person, the type of breakup and the type of rebound relationship.
+(If you are interested in talking to me about your breakup, check out my email coaching packages.)

 Why Your Ex Started a Relationship after the breakup?